jeromecho/Kuro-no-Library/README.md

 This might be one of my first projects where I myself would genuinely use the product - considering how convoluted reading lists on Notion can get if you re a frequent reader.

 This would not have been possible without the fascinating people of the internet especially the Odin Project (https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).
-I am awed by this community's generosity.